The El Cotillo beaches and El Cotillo lagoons are a great draw for people staying all over the island and are one of El Cotillo’s greatest assets.

 Billie, a well-known English man, lived in a flat area halfway up the cliff in a makeshift shelter for many years.
 He died, unfortunately, a few years ago.

 Steps Beach / Playa de Escaleras

 This beach is quite a walk, as it is 4km south of the village, so is best reached in a car, along the coast track (you can’t call it a road).

 It is a wonderful beach with beautiful sand and is generally not very busy, even in the summer.
-It is the best beach in Fuerteventura I think.
+It is one of the best beaches in Fuerteventura, I think.

-There a few webcams in El Cotillo showing the beaches/sea so you can see the state of the waves etc.
+There are a few webcams in El Cotillo showing the beaches and the sea so you can see the state of the waves etc.

 The Old Harbour Beach is used occasionally and mainly by locals.
 It is quite popular in August, particularly during the fiesta.
 On the first Sunday of the fiesta this is where the Virgin is transported from.